kernsuite-docker/base/README.md

 * Has worldwide location based mirrors configured
 * Has Universe, Multiverse and Restricted repo's enabled
-* Has the KERN development launchpad PPA enabled
+* Has the KERN-1 repostory enabled

 You can manually build this image with `make build `or download it from the docker hub with the name radioastro/base: